Grand Principality of Serbia: History

 In 1113 or 1114, the Byzantine army of Dyrrhachium invaded Duklja and captured its capital of Scutari.
-They subsequently installed their protégé, while ruler Đorđe took refuge in Raška under the protection of Uroš, and married his relative.
+They subsequently installed their protégé, while ruler Đorđe took refuge in Serbia under the protection of Uroš and married his relative.
 The two led an army into Duklja in 1125, successfully retaining most of its territory.
 After a Byzantine invasion of the maritime, they nominally recognized Gradinja, resulting in a guerrilla war which ended with Đorđe's capture.
-Gradinja, however, only ruled a small portion of Duklja, and subsequently strengthened ties with Raška.
+Gradinja, however, only ruled a small portion of Duklja and subsequently strengthened ties with Serbia.
 In ca. 1127, a Byzantine–Hungarian war broke out, with the Hungarians taking over Belgrade, then penetrating to Niš, Sofia, and Philippopolis, after which John defeated them with infantry and navy on the Danube.
 The Serbs, who had in the meantime recognized Byzantine rule, expelled the Byzantine governor at Ras, Kritopl, who fled to Constantinople where he was ridiculed.

 Uroš I had three sons, Uroš II, Desa and Beloš, and one daughter, Jelena, from a marriage with Anna Diogenissa, the granddaughter of Byzantine Emperor Romanos IV Diogenes.
 On 1 March 1131, he married his daughter to King Béla II of Hungary.
 Béla II, being blind, relied entirely on Jelena who acted as a co-ruler.
 Jelena is sourced as having decided to massacre 68 aristocrats at the Arad assembly, due to their persuasion of Coloman to blind her husband earlier.
 In 1137, Ladislaus II, the son of Béla II and Jelena, became the titular Ban of Bosnia.
 When Béla II died on 13 February 1141, the eldest son Géza II ascended the throne, still a child.
 Therefore, Jelena and her brother Beloš, whom she had invited to the court, ruled the Kingdom of Hungary as regents until September 1146 when he came of age.
 In 1145 Beloš received the title of comes palatinus (count palatine), the highest court title — meaning he could substitute for the King whenever necessary.
 Since 1142 Beloš served as the Ban of Croatia.